HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/access.md

     2. Go to **Web Content Libraries**.
     3. Click the **Set permissions** icon to set the **Editor** role for any library as needed.

 (Optional) To select a library where you are an Editor and display it on the Library Explorer, set the **Privileged User** role on the **WCM Authoring page**.
-While **Privileged User** access is not needed to use Presentation Designer, this access is     is still recommended so users can view and edit presentation templates in specific libraries where they hold Editor permissions.
+While **Privileged User** access is not needed to use Presentation Designer, this access is still recommended so users can view and edit presentation templates in specific libraries where they hold Editor permissions.

 To set the **Privileged User** role: